albertzarate/Smart-Attendance-Tracker/README.md

 ## Code Structure

-In this repository, we have two folders: attendance_tracker and dashboard.
+In this repository, we have two folders: attendance_tracker and attendance_dashboard.
 The code in attendance_tracker is meant to be downloaded and run on the Odroid-XU4Q board.
-The code in dashboard is meant to be downloaded and run on an AWS EC2 instance.
+The code in attendance_dashboard is meant to be downloaded and run on an AWS EC2 instance.
 The attendance_tracker code utilizes a webcam to take photos of students walking by and runs these images through three computer vision models (facial detection, facial tilting, and facial recognition).
 Multiple threads are utilized to make sure the preprocessing and facial recognition processes do not interrupt the image captures.